-PRQ: ART 139 or permission of the department chair.
+Prerequisite(s): ART 139 or permission of the department chair.

 Teaches computer aided photography and darkroom techniques.
 The emphasis of this course is image-editing software, which can be used to color correct, retouch and composite photographic images.
-Other topics include image acquisition, storage, file management, special effects, hard copy and web-based image output.
+Other topics include image acquisition, storage, file management, special effects, hardcopy and web-based image output.